gh2os/car-scraper/README.md

 # Car Listings Scraper

-This project is a web scraper for used car listings from AutoTrader.ca, CarGurus.ca, and Facebook Marketplace.
+This project is a web scraper for used car listings from AutoTrader.ca.
 It collects data on specific car models and stores it in an SQLite database.

-## Supported Platforms

-- macOS
-- Linux
-- Windows

 ## Setup Instructions